EternityForest/Acorns/README.md

 When it loses all refeferences, it's memory will be freed.

 Callbackdata has the folowing properties:

+### Acorns.writeToInput(char * id, char * data, int len)
+Write the data to the given program's input buffer.
+The program must exist.
+If len is -1, use strlen.

+### Acorns.runInputBuffer(char * id)
+Tell a given program to compile and run it's input buffer.
+This lets you issue commands in the context of a running program, and it's a handy way to load code via the network in small packets.

 #### vm
 The HSQUIRRELVM * to the VM that requested the callback.
 It may be set to NULL by squirrel